 Best to keep it under the 160 mark, and if you do exceed make sure any important keywords are included before the possible cut off.

-38. Too Many Nofollow Exit Links
+39. There are Too Many Nofollow Exit Links

 Nofollow links have their uses.
 Mainly the following three: